What Costs Do People Forget When Buying a Home?

 This is the most consistently underestimated cost category.
 The standard 1% rule suggests budgeting 1% of the home's value annually for maintenance.
 On a $400,000 home, that is $4,000 per year or $333 per month on average.

-Maintenance costs are lumpy — small expenses most years, then a major expense like a roof replacement ($8,000–$15,000), HVAC system ($5,000–$10,000), or water heater ($800–$2,000) every several years.
+Maintenance costs are lumpy: small expenses most years, then a major expense like a roof replacement ($8,000–$15,000), HVAC system ($5,000–$10,000), or water heater ($800–$2,000) every several years.
 The 1% rule is a long-run average, not a monthly guarantee.
 Having a home maintenance reserve is essential.
+Use the Home Affordability Calculator to see how maintenance, taxes, and insurance stack up against your income before you commit.

 Property tax surprises

-Property taxes vary enormously by location — from under 0.5% in some Southern states to over 2% in Illinois, New Jersey, and New Hampshire.
+Property taxes vary enormously by location, from under 0.5% in some Southern states to over 2% in Illinois, New Jersey, and New Hampshire.
 What buyers often miss is that property taxes can increase after a sale.

 Many jurisdictions reassess property values when a home sells, often at the sale price.
 If the previous owner had a much lower assessed value (common in states with reassessment caps like California or New York), your tax bill can jump significantly after you purchase.